ExpressVPN Review (2022): Expensive, But High-Quality

 - Credit card

 Speed – How Fast is ExpressVPN?

-- You maintain a decent portion of your internet speed when using ExpressVPN.
+- We maintained an impressive portion our internet speed when using ExpressVPN.

 - There was no noticeable change in speed during daily use.